 The flavors of pumpkin pie in a martini glass!
 If you’ve ever wondered what Fall tastes like, well, this is truly it, my friends.
-Sipping on this Pumpkin Spice Martini makes for a warm and cozy evening around the fire with friends.
+Sipping on this Spiced Pumpkin Martini makes for a warm and cozy evening around the fire with friends.

 What a cozy drink to make your “happy hour’ even happier.
-Everything pumpkin is what you’re gonna find here: Bailey’s Pumpkin Spice, Pumpkin Spice Syrup and Ground Pumpkin Spice.
+Everything pumpkin is what you’re gonna find here: Bailey’s Pumpkin Spice, Pumpkin Spice Syrup, and Ground Pumpkin Spice.
 Sounds like a lot of pumpkin spice?
 Yep!
 But believe me, when mixed with the vodka, it truly has a smooth (but boozy) taste of Autumn.

 The flavors combined really do remind me of a piece of pumpkin pie.
 You would think with all this “pumpkin spice” going on, it would be too much.
 But just the opposite.
 It has a layering effect that is distinctly pumpkin in every way.

 The sugared rim is mixed with (you got it) pumpkin pie spice.
 So from the moment, your lips touch this martini glass until you enjoy the last sip, you are indulging in a “spiced up” cocktail that is Fall in every way!